Congress of the Oirat-Kalmyk People: Ideology and activity

-Following the start of the Russo-Ukrainian War in 2022, the Oirat-Kalmyk People's Congress joined hands with other minority activist groups from the Free Idel-Ural movement and Buryat mongols to form the "League of Free Nations".
-The stated goal of the league is to protect the rights of minority nations in Russia.
+Following the start of the Russo-Ukrainian War in 2022, the Oirat-Kalmyk People's Congress joined hands with other separatist groups, the Free Idel-Ural movement and Buryat Mongols to form the "Free Nations League".
+The stated goal of the league is to protect the rights of nations held captive by Russia.
 Vladimir Dovdanov, a Kalmyk representative in the league, stated that what is most important is that Kalmyks are seen as subjects of the state, rather than disposable objects.

 State persecution

 Numerous incidents of Oirat-Kalmyk People's Congress members being persecuted have been claimed by activists.
 The organizers of the congress were detained following a convocation in 2021.
 An Elista court then assigned them 50 hours of compulsory work for holding an unsanctioned public event.
-Members of the organization have also been branded as agents of Kyiv by the Russian government, being arrested after accusations of espionage.
+Members of the organization have also been branded as agents of Kyiv by the Russian government, being arrested after accusations of espionage.After fear of arrest, and being sentenced to prison many activists forced to leave a Russia.
+And from late of 2022 and March 2023 leaders Batyr Boromangnaev and Arslang Sandzhiev, relocate to U.S. and since March 2023 Congress of the Oirat-Kalmyk People established a headquarters in New York City.On August 23 2023 Russia's Supreme Court ruled that "Congress of the Oirat-Kalmyk People" a "extremists" organization and banned any activity on all over Russian Federation.